-The Agency is presently monitoring legislative discussions and plans to continue to be an active participant in any hearings, negotiations, working groups, or other discussions in which its interests or jurisdiction are implicated.
+As of the publishing of this draft 2022 Procurement Plan, these proposals remain under consideration, and the Agency has no timetable for if or when these proposals will be enacted.
+The Agency will continue to monitor legislative discussions and be an active participant in any hearings, negotiations, working groups, or other discussions in which its interests or jurisdiction are implicated.

 On a national level, litigation and federal policy decisions have continued to shape the United States Environmental Protection Agency's ("U.S. EPA") approach to limiting CO2 emissions from coal-fired power plants.
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
-On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.74 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan,75 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.76 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions from existing electric generating units, written comments were due by February 26, 2018.77 On July 9, 2018 a draft of a new rule, which would replace the Clean Power Plan, was sent to the White House for review.78
+On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.76 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
+In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan,77 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.78 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions from existing electric generating units, written comments were due by February 26, 2018.79 On July 9, 2018 a draft of a new rule, which would replace the Clean Power Plan, was sent to the White House for review.80